aventuro Back to map A

 Yamato Museum (Kure Maritime Museum) is the highest-rated place to visit in Kure, Hiroshima right now.

-The largest category is places of interest, with 34 places to explore.
+The largest category is parks, with 55 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.